wiris/santoku/README.md

 ## Content

-The package `santoku` contains several subpackages: `aws`, `google`, `salesforce` and `slack`.
+The package `santoku` contains several subpackages: `aws`, `google`, `salesforce`, `slack`, `sql`.
 Each subpackage provides connection to different external services and are formed by a collection of modules, where each module consists of handlers for more specific services.
 Each handler class has unit tests to ensure the correct behaviour of the methods of these classes.

 ### AWS